The 5 Biggest Problems in Health Care’s Future (and How to Fight Back)

 But while their job prospects are great, health care still has its share of foreseeable issues.

-So what do health care professional with CTE certifications need to prepare for?
+So what do health care professionals with CTE certifications need to prepare for?

 1. Lack of Health Care Workers